 The Rusk CTC Lite comes with a two-year limited warranty, the same warranty length of the most expensive dryer we tried.

-Our pick is already on the inexpensive side for a dryer, but another one we liked is about the same price and includes a diffuser.
-If you don’t dry your hair often or our top pick is sold out and you want a dryer that comes with a diffuser and you have an outlet near your mirror, the Conair Comfort Touch dryer will do a good job and doesn’t have any hugely annoying design features.
-What makes this dryer less desirable than our other picks is the clunky and cheap casing.
+When we first tested hair dryers in early 2016, the Rusk CTC Lite was on the inexpensive side, but as its price fluctuates, we think this model from Conair is also worth considering.
+If you don’t dry your hair often and you have an outlet near your mirror, the Conair Comfort Touch Tourmaline Ceramic dryer does a good job and doesn’t have any hugely annoying design features.
+What makes this dryer less desirable than our other picks is its clunky and cheap casing.

 First, an upside over our other top picks: At 0.91 pounds, this one was lighter than most of the dryers we tested by about a tenth of a pound—a difference that I could feel.
 Though I didn’t mind the weight of our top pick or runner-up at all, this is the dryer to buy if having a very light dryer is a priority for you.

 There are two big downsides to this dryer: The handle is thicker and straighter than those of the other dryers we tested—something I’ve found to be true of many drugstore hair dryers in my research—making it a little more annoying to hold.

 The cord is also shorter, at just 5 feet.
 If your outlet is more than three steps from where you intend to dry your hair, you need to choose a different dryer; don’t try hooking it up to an extension cord, as it could start a fire.

 Instead of buttons that you push, this one has a pair that slide between the different heat and speed settings.
 This wasn’t my favorite arrangement—it was a little harder to switch to a middle setting, and easy to slide off of it to a high setting—but if you are okay with the feel of the cheaper casing overall, this probably isn’t a big deal.